-Ardbrack Financial Limited may be paid a commission and other payments from product providers.
-In situations where we receive a commission we will disclose this to you, and this will form part of the remuneration for our services.
+Although predominantly fee based, Ardbrack Financial Limited will sometimes be paid a commission and other payments from product providers.
+In situations where we receive a commission we will disclose this to you in advance and in writing.
+This will form part of the remuneration for our services.

 Where applicable VAT will be added to our fees.

 It is your responsibility to inform us of any material change to your circumstances.
 Failure to contact us in relation to changes in your circumstances or failure to request a review may result in you having insufficient insurance cover or inappropriate investments.

 Ardbrack Financial Limited complies with the requirements of the Data Protection Acts, 1988 and 2003 and the General Data Protection Regulation 2018.